clemenko/stig_blog/readme.md

 For reference CAT 1 is the most important controls to pay attention to.
 As you can see there are only 23 CAT 1.
 AND the bulk of those controls are "what not to do" controls.
 Meaning they are checks to ensure a situation is not occurring.
 With only 100 total controls there is not a lot of work to do to harden Docker Enterprise.

+Please keep in mind that the STIG will be updated as often as needed.
+We want to ensure that all our customers and partners have access to the latest security information around Docker Enterprise.

 If you are interested in learning more why Docker Enterprise is Secure by Default please take a look at our [Security Reference Architecture](https://success.docker.com/article/security-best-practices).

-We also have good information on our [Government page](https://www.docker.com/solutions/government).
+We also have some good information on our [Government page](https://www.docker.com/solutions/government).

 Or if you are ready to start a proof of concept please [contact sales](https://www.docker.com/company/contact-sales).